You should know that drug-driving is illegal in the UK, but did you know that prescription medication could impact your ability to drive safely too?

-Research from the charity Brake reveals that drug-driving is a factor in one in 20 fatal crashes.
-This is a worrying figure.
+Research from the charity Brake reveals that drug-driving is a factor in 1 in 20 fatal crashes.
 So why are people taking the risk?

-We take a look at the consequences of driving under the influence of drugs, driving under medication, and drug-driving limits as well as drug-driving penalties.
+We look at the consequences of drug driving, illegal drugs, medication, and drug-driving limits as well as drug-driving penalties.

 Benzoylecgonine (a substance associated with cocaine use)